Home > NLP Exercises > Belief Changing Exercises > NLP Exercise - The NLP Belief Creator

 NLP Exercise - The NLP Belief Creator

-The purpose of this exercise is to enable you to create a belief to give you more options in your life.
+The purpose of this NLP exercise is to enable you to create new beliefs to generate more options and greater flexibility in your life.

 For instance, believing that you can learn new skills easily and effortlessly, is a useful belief to create.